This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 Scotland

-Scotland; at this time, was extremely over populated.
+Scotland was extremely over populated.
 People left their homelands with the prospect of owning land; and not having to live under the whims of landlords.
 This all cemented their decisions to journey to new beginnings.
 After 1820; many Scots were forced to evacuate their homes during a time known as “The Clearances”.
 Landlords in Scotland were evicting their tenants in order to set up more profitable sheep farms.
 These farms were formed by consolidating many smaller properties into one large farm.
 This process continued up to 1840.
-It was over the course if these unsettling years that the Scots settle in Nova Scotia.
+It was over the course of these unsettling years that the Scots settled in Nova Scotia.

 Kitchen Party(Graham-H/Pixabay)